paaguti/flowsim/README.md

 ## Output format

-The client outputs results in JSON format:
+The TCP and QUIC client outputs results in JSON format:

 ```
 {